shokri-navid/iac-learning/README.md

 2. product service that manages all products (written in go)
 3. order service that handles all orders-related requests (written in java spring)

+So, I finished the required applications and they are all functional and have their own `Dockerfile` and `README.md`. you can find them inside the `eshop` folder.

+## Third Step

+Now I have all the needed code to build my microservice application and they are all dockerized and I am going to use docker driver of the terraform to deploy my applications in docker platform. you can find all the needed configuration inside terraform-docker folder.
+If you want to run this stack using terraform and docker you should install terra form in you system by using [this instruction](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform).

+and then run bellow commands to run the stack:
+> terraform init
+> terraform validate
+> terraform apply

+and if you want to undo all the changes that are mde by `apply` command just use:
+> terraform destroy

+## Fourth Step

+We created the docker configuration so far and it was very pleasurable jurney for me. but I wand to configure this stack to run in *K8S*.
+Installing K8S on the laptop is not a good idea because of its resource consumpation, but we have another option to use and that option is *MicroK8s*.
+It is lightwaight and almost can provide all functionalities of the *K8s* even clustring.
+So, I will start my next step by installing MicroK8s on my laptop and then we will create a terraform configuration for *K8s*. form more details you can refer to re references section.

 -----

 References: